DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 ### How Do the Characters Remember all this Information?
 - Lore-wise, Allister cannot keep a physical record of the journal entries he has encountered, as he loses everything when he dies / resets.
-- However, one of Allister's allies can copy down the journal entries he has encountered and keep track of which ones he has completed.
+- However, one of Allister's allies (Tarun) can copy down the journal entries he has encountered and keep track of which ones he has completed.
 - This leans into what our "Codex" is (we may need to find a better name for this)
 - The Codex is a menu that the player can open to see all the journal entries they have collected so far.